praveenc/chatnexus/README.md

 **Model Tab:**

-- Temperature (0-2): Controls randomness
+- Temperature (0-2): Controls randomness (higher = more creative)
 - Max Tokens (100-4000): Maximum response length

 **General Tab:**

-- Configure AWS credentials
+- Configure AWS credentials for Bedrock
-- Add Tavily API key
+- Add Tavily API key for web search
-- Save and restart server
+- Save and restart server for changes to take effect

+### File Attachments

+- Click the attachment icon in the prompt input
+- Upload files to include context in your messages
+- Supported formats depend on the AI model

 ### Keyboard Shortcuts